ajschumacher/gadsdc/04-ML_KNN/README.md

 ### Questions

- * Wickham describes a "scientific mindset" for learning R. What are the limits for the applicability of this approach?
-Does it apply to data science?
  * What have you learned to do with `R` that you didn't previously know?
 What would you still like to learn?
  * How good are you at identifying patterns?
 If we put humans up against computers, which side has the upper hand, under what circumstances?
  * What other thoughts, comments, concerns, and questions do you have?
 What's on your mind?